1-D Lookup Table

 Dependencies

-To use this parameter, set parameter Table data value Fixed-point
+To use this parameter, set for the parameter Table data meaning Fixed-point

 .